JS-Produksiyon/moc-character-db/webserver-config/apache/README.md

     LoadModule wsgi_module "/var/www/moc-character-db/venv/lib/python3.11/site-packages/mod_wsgi/server/mod_wsgi-py311.cpython-311-x86_64-linux-gnu.so"
     WSGIPythonHome "/var/www/moc-character-db/venv"

+This file, `mod_wsgi-py311.cpython-311-x86_64-linux-gnu.so`, is to be used on x64 processors.
+If you are running your website on a different architecture (like ARM), check the full name of the file before pasting it and adjust the file accordingly (e.g. on a Raspberry PI, the file is called `mod_wsgi-py311.cpython-311-aarch64-linux-gnu.so`).

 Copy `webserver-config\apache\moccdb-apache.conf` to `/etc/apache2/sites-available`, edit the `ServerName` directive in the file to point to your own server's domain, then link to the `.conf` file from `/etc/apache2/sites-enabled`.